openjdk/panama-foreign/doc/panama_ffi.md

 **Maurizio Cimadamore**

-Panama support foreign functions through the Foreign Memory Access API, which has been available as an [incubating](https://openjdk.java.net/jeps/11) API since Java [16](https://openjdk.java.net/jeps/389).
+Panama supports foreign functions through the Foreign Linker API, which has been available as an [incubating](https://openjdk.java.net/jeps/11) API since Java [16](https://openjdk.java.net/jeps/389).
 The central abstraction in the Foreign Linker API is the *foreign linker*, which allows clients to construct *downcall* method handles — that is, method handles whose invocation targets a native function defined in some native library.
 In other words, Panama foreign function support is completely expressed in terms of Java code and no intermediate native code is required.

 ### Native addresses